 Steep County: This knife offers a wide variety of handle colors and blade styles.
 This fixed blade knife is 7.65 inches overall with a blade of 3.50 inches.
 The blade is made from CPMS30V steel with a Santoprene handle.
 You can choose from a drop point blade or a drop point with hook.

-Triage: These rescue knives are tough, high performing, and well designed.
+Tactical Triage: These rescue knives are tough, high performing, and well designed.
 The Triage is a versatile triple utility tool that has been field tested by rescue professionals.
-The blade is made from N680 steel and you can choose from two different blade styles to suit your needs.
+The blade is made from S30V premium stainless steel and you can choose from two different blade styles to suit your needs.

 3300BK-1701 Infidel: The 3300BK-1701 Infidel is a 10-year anniversary edition knife.
 Sleek and stylish, this assisted opening knife comes with a 3.91 inch blade made from CPMS30V steel.
 The open length of the knife is 8.91 inches and it has a plain edge with a spear point blade style.